clux/kubecon2020/source/slides.md

 ```

 notes:
 - For that we our first truly generic type.
+The API.
 It's a wrapper around a resource, with an http client handle inside of it, along with an empty marker of what type it's for.
-- Don't actually store data related to K, so just a marker for typesystem.
+- Coz; won't actually store data related to K, so just a marker for typesystem.
-- need to coerce to K somewhere, so should probably be at ctor.
+- we need to specify what type this api is for anyway, so may as well be ctor
 - Can make Api::namespaced by referencing Resource::namespaced
 - can create an Api (Client), and tell it at ctor time, that it's for Pods.
 - Now Let's generalize create.